News & Events

 Video by: Constance Lindner

-The Hingham Cemetery is sponsoring a tour that will answer these questions and many more.
-Join us for a tour of the art and history of Hingham Cemetery headstones.
-The tour will be led by stone conservator Kevin Duffy.
-Mr. Duffy restores and conserves headstones throughout eastern Massachusetts and has been safeguarding Hingham Cemetery monuments for fifteen years.
-In addition to being a stone conservator, Kevin is also a stone sculptor so has a deep appreciation for the beauty and artistry of these works.
+The tour was be led by stone conservator Kevin Duffy.
+Duffy restores and conserves headstones throughout eastern Massachusetts and has been safeguarding Hingham Cemetery monuments for over 15 years.
+In addition to being a stone conservator, he is also a stone sculptor.